qntm/abcdefghijklmnopqrstuvwxyz/README.md

 # abcdefghijklmnopqrstuvwxyz

-Provides the English alphabet, to reduce typing and the risk of mistakes.
-A lightweight alternative to the [`alphabet` package](https://www.npmjs.com/package/alphabet), with a relatively streamlined API.

 This package exports a single lower-case 26-character string containing the modern English alphabet, suitable for using as-is, or for safely interpolating, without the need for escaping, into nearly any context.
+The purpose of this package is to reduce the need for repetitious typing and the risk of typographical errors, and to serve as a lightweight alternative to the [`alphabet` package](https://www.npmjs.com/package/alphabet), with a relatively clean, streamlined API.

 ## Installation